SanjayaElvitigala/myRepo/README.md

 # Simple java application for a car sale

-This java application includes simple database connections , applications of swing framework and basic data validations
+This java application includes simple database connections , applications of swing framework and basic data validations. basic concepts such as OOP, constructor chaining, constructor overloading, so on. are used in this project.
-# header
-testng git gg

-#local development
-1.open index